 Recall that the domain is the app’s business rules.
-This is typically called the “service layer”.
+This is typically called the “business logic layer”.
 If we zoom into it, we’ll see the use cases and the entities.

-Use cases are pieces of functionality so they start with a verb (e.g. Create User, Delete Account, Withdraw Money).
+Use cases are pieces of functionality that map user stories into code.
 A use case can be a query or a command depending if you’re interested in its output (e.g. Get Loan) or its side-effect (e.g. Make Loan).
+Therefore, its name should start with a verb (e.g. Create User, Delete Account, Withdraw Money).

 Use cases should bear no dependency on the way they’re delivered to the outside world (e.g. GUI, CLI).
 They solely depend on entities and abstractions of adapters.

-📝 For the sake of making your app intents clear, I recommend creating a
+📝 For the sake of making your app's intents clear, I recommend creating a

 domain folder with the list of use cases, one per file so they are modular and focus solely on one responsibility.

-The entities reflect the concepts that your app manages (e.g. Account, Deal, Movie).
-There’s a common belief they don’t contain logic but that’s wrong.
+Entities are business objects as they reflect the concepts that your app manages (e.g. Account, Deal, Movie).
+There’s a common belief that entities don’t contain logic but that’s wrong.
 Entities have logic that relates directly to them.

 ⚠️ Don’t confuse entities with DTOs, as these only serve for transporting data.
 DTOs contain no logic and don’t mean much to the business; they’re implementation details (e.g. request/response models, serializers, etc.).